bebraw/taskist/README.md

 `taskist` simply glues your tasks and configuration together and begins to run your tasks.
 That's it!
 In case you misspell a task at your configuration or forget to invoke some task, `taskist` will kindly remind you about it.
 This way you can be sure the right tasks get run.

 In case you wish to trigger the tasks immediately pass `{instant: true}` as third parameter to `taskist`.
 Besides a boolean you may also pass a function to `instant`.
 In this case the function will be invoked once the functions have completed.
+It is possible to override this behavior per task by setting `instant` as `false` at configuration.
+Ie. `task: {hour: 10, instant: false}` would work.

 ## License